Parameter-Inverted Image Pyramid Networks: Experiments

-\textbf{Interaction direction between branches.} We compare five different interaction directions in Table~\ref{table:interaction_type}.
+\textbf{Interaction direction between branches.} We compare five different interaction directions in Tab.~\ref{table:interaction_type}.
 Considering both the computational cost and performance, we finally choose the fourth method, \emph{i.e.} bidirectional connections of adjacent branches, as the default choice.
-As can be seen from the scatter plot in Table \ref{table:interaction_type}, all the interaction directions achieve a satisfactory performance-computation balance, validating their ability to improve communication between branches.
+As can be seen from the scatter plot in Tab. \ref{table:interaction_type}, all the interaction directions achieve a satisfactory performance-computation balance, validating their ability to improve communication between branches.